dandes3/nachos/threads/README.txt

             2 : to call a demonstration of the producer consumer problem.
-                If this option is called, the <other options> should be of the form, <x y z> where x is the number of producers desired, y is the nnumber of consumers, and z is the desired buffer size.
+                If this option is called, the <other options> should be of the form, <x y z> where x is the number of producers desired, y is the number of consumers, and z is the desired buffer size.
                 (i.e: ./nachos -P 2 4 5 6 would call producer/consumer with 4 producers, 5 consumers, and a
                 buffer size of 6.)
                 --ASSUMPTIONS-- x y z are all assumed to be greater than 0, and valid integer whole numbers.